-If dengue is suspected, it is very important that you visit a doctor within the region you are visiting as soon as possible.
+If dengue is suspected, you must visit a doctor within the region you are visiting as soon as possible.

 Currently, there is no specific treatment for dengue, but early detection and medical care lowers fatality rates below 1 %.

 Liquids, oral and intravenous, are supplied to prevent dehydration, and acetaminophen is used to treat high fever.
-It is important to avoid taking aspirin, ibuprofen, or naproxen as these can increase bleeding problems.
+It is crucial to avoid taking aspirin, ibuprofen, or naproxen as these can increase bleeding problems.

 The condition usually lasts a week or more and is normally not deadly.

-If you become sick during your trip, you should consider extending your stay until you recovered completely.
+If you become sick during your trip, you should consider extending your stay until you recover completely.

 © 2007 Nature Publishing Group Adapted from Whitehead, S. S. et al. Prospects for a dengue virus vaccine.
 Nature Reviews Microbiology 5, 518–528 (2007).
 All rights reserved.